nontan-rh/cpp-template/README.md

   - based on Ubuntu 20.04
 - Documentation with [doxygen](https://www.doxygen.nl/index.html)
 - Unlicensed
-  - Of course, this **NEVER** applies to third party softwares included
+  - this **NEVER** applies to third party softwares included, of course

 ## Getting started